nileshpatil-15/AdaptNXT/README.md

 cd eCommerce-Website
 npm i
 npm run dev

-Deployed URL
-The website is deployed and can be accessed at YourDeployedURLHere: https://adaptnxtapplication.netlify.app/
+The website is deployed and can be accessed at: https://adaptnxtapplication.netlify.app/